Parent Self-Care Isn’t Selfish

 Furthermore, adolescents have a tremendous ability to reason and to consider risks.
 They can have excellent judgement.
 But this ability may be diminished when they’re feeling particularly emotional.
 So it’s critical we remain calm and settled as we listen to our tweens and teens.

 The best way to stay calm and settled even when the ground seems to be moving beneath your feet, is if you take active steps to practice self-care.
 Take a break.
 Restore yourself.
 Then, be present for your children.
 The space and time you give yourself will pay off in a better, more communicative relationship.
+They’ll come to you when they know you’ll be okay, even if you’re helping them shoulder a burden.

 Make Adulthood Appealing